galjabari/cloud-computing/README.md

 - Lab 7: Deploy a microservices architecture with Docker
 - Lab 8: Deploy a relational database with Docker
 - Lab 9: Delopy a NoSQL database with Docker
+- Lab 10: Deploy a monitoring stack with Docker
-- Lab 10: Create a full stack application with Docker
+- Lab 11: Create a full stack application with Docker
-- Lab 11: Create a load balancer with Docker
+- Lab 12: Create a load balancer with Docker
-- Lab 12: Create a cluster with Docker Swarm
+- Lab 13: Create a cluster with Docker Swarm